TBD54566975/ftl/lsp/markdown/completion/pubSubSubscription.md

-Snippet for declaring a subscription to a topic.
+Declare a subscription to a topic.

 ```go
 var _ = ftl.Subscription(invoicesTopic, "emailInvoices")